Who has won more ‘major’ trophies: Real Madrid or Barcelona?

 How many league titles have Real Madrid and Barcelona won?

-Real Madrid continue to lead the way, having won 35 league titles to Barcelona’s 26.
-The Catalans have caught up in the last few decades though, having won six more leagues than Los Blancos since 1990.
+Real Madrid continue to lead the way, having won 35 league titles to Barcelona’s 27.
+The Catalans have caught up in the last few decades though, winning seven more leagues than Los Blancos since 1990.

 How many European Cups/Champions Leagues have Real Madrid and Barcelona won?